erwkuvi/philosophers-42/README.md

 - Implement proper synchronization mechanisms (e.g., mutex locks, semaphores, or other synchronization primitives) to coordinate access to forks and prevent race conditions.

 - Explore different solutions to the Dining Philosophers problem, such as avoiding deadlock, starvation, and achieving fairness.

+What are threads?
+	Threads in the context of APIs (Application Programming Interfaces) typically refer to threads of execution within a program.
+Threads are a fundamental concept in multithreading, which is a way to achieve concurrent execution of code in a single process.
+APIs that deal with threads provide functions and mechanisms for managing and controlling these threads.